ankitnwemp/demo/README.md

    - Solution: Steps to resolve

 ## Contributing
-Guidelines for contributing:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Run tests
 5. Submit a pull request

-Include:
-- Code review process
-- Release process
-- Contact information for maintainers

 ## Security
-Security considerations and procedures:

 - Security policy
 - Vulnerability reporting process
 - Security best practices
 - Access control information

 ## License
-Specify the license and any related information:

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
 - Credit to contributors